FranziG/E47KO-liver/README.md

     (8) 2017-3-Hemmer_RNA-Seq_untreated_bash.txt

-- R scripts used to analyze the RNA-Seq data with the corresponding R session information
+(2)-(8) R scripts used to analyze the RNA-Seq data with the corresponding R session information

+    (8) Differential_untreated.R and Differential_untreated_RsessionInfo.txt